edgecollective/edge-blog/posts/notes/co2.md

 Q: Possible to solder?
 Look at Feather ESP32 schematic / footprint.

 Maybe this is a separate project -- make an ftdi header board.

+Need to decide on nice microUSB footprint.
+SMT would be nice, and fine for this context -- don't need through-hole. feather esp32 part should be fine. see if you can source them on digikey (or which smt parts are easy to source).

 ## Filtering / decoupling